 Research areas of interest include a broad range of environmental and occupational areas.
-Many topics include aspects of environmental quality, sustainability and health, exposure science, and industrial hygiene.
+Many topics include aspects of Environment, Sustainability, and Heath, exposure science, and industrial hygiene.
 With demand for environmental health and sustainability expertise increasing, this degree will prepare you for a career in a dynamic and crucial field.

 Students eligible for this program must be enrolled in a bachelor's degree program at the following universities:

 - University of Michigan

 - Spelman College

 - Tsinghua University

 How It Works

 The Accelerated Master's Degree program covers five years of study:

 - Complete three years of undergraduate education at your home institution